brondavies/wwwplatform.net/README.md

 **Note:** Remember that Visual Studio will not deploy files in your project directory that are not associated to the project in wwwplatform.net.csproj

 ### Database Migrations
 Every time the app starts up, the database will be checked for consistency with the model and auto-migrations applied.
 You can disable this behavior by setting the value of `AutoMigrateDatabaseToLatestVersion` in web&#46;config to `False`.
 If you do, you will have to run the migrations manually or as part of the deployment.
 For custom build and deployment environments, the utility `migrate.exe` is provided to enable running migrations as part of a script.
-Simply call `bin\migrate.exe` from your deployment script.
-You can optionally pass a connection string to `migrate.exe` *See [Migrate.cs](src/migrate/Migrate.cs)*.
+Simply call `bin\migrate.exe` from your deployment script and it will read the web&#46;config for the connection string.
+You can also optionally pass a connection string to `migrate.exe` *See [Migrate.cs](src/migrate/Migrate.cs)*.

 ### App Settings
 The page at `/AppSettings` allows changes to basic site settings which are stored in the database.
 Most of these are self-explanatory but others can actually cause your site to stop loading if not set correctly.
-Here's a [quick reference](appsettings.md).
+Here's a [quick reference](APPSETTINGS.md).

 ## Customization
 For in-depth documentation on customizing and developing new functionality in wwwplatform&#46;net, read [CUSTOMIZING.MD](CUSTOMIZING.MD)